Lightning: High-energy radiation

 The production of X-rays by a bolt of lightning was predicted as early as 1925 by C.T.R.
-Wilson, but no evidence was found until 2001/2002, when researchers at the New Mexico Institute of Mining and Technology detected X-ray emissions from an induced lightning strike along a grounded wire trailed behind a rocket shot into a storm cloud.
-In the same year University of Florida and Florida Tech researchers used an array of electric field and X-ray detectors at a lightning research facility in North Florida to confirm that natural lightning makes X-rays in large quantities during the propagation of stepped leaders.
-The cause of the X-ray emissions is still a matter for research, as the temperature of lightning is too low to account for the X-rays observed.
+Wilson.
+No evidence was found until 2001-2002, when researchers at the New Mexico Institute of Mining and Technology detected X-ray emissions from an induced lightning strike along a grounded wire trailed behind a rocket shot into a storm cloud.
+In the same year, University of Florida and Florida Tech researchers used an array of electric field and X-ray detectors at a lightning research facility in North Florida to confirm that natural lightning makes X-rays in large quantities during the propagation of stepped leaders.
+The cause of the X-ray emissions was left as a matter for further research, as the temperature of lightning is too low to account for the X-rays observed.
+The relativistic runaway electron avalanche mechanism explains both the emission of X-rays and the initiation of lightning flashes.

 A number of observations by space-based telescopes have revealed even higher energy gamma ray emissions, the so-called terrestrial gamma-ray flashes (TGFs).
-These observations pose a challenge to current theories of lightning, especially with the recent discovery of the clear signatures of antimatter produced in lightning.
-Recent research has shown that secondary species, produced by these TGFs, such as electrons, positrons, neutrons or protons, can gain energies of up to several tens of MeV.
+These observations posed a challenge to then-current theories of lightning, especially with the 2000s discovery of clear signatures of antimatter produced in lightning.
+Research in the 2010s has shown that secondary species, produced by these TGFs, such as electrons, positrons, neutrons or protons, can gain energies of up to several tens of MeV.

-Ozone and nitrogen oxides
+Environmental changes

+More permanent or longer-lasting environmental changes include the following.